FastEval/FastEval/README.md

-**Project status: Archived**.
-I will not add significant new features and mostly fix bugs.
+**Project status: I will not add significant new features and mostly fix bugs.**

 # FastEval